Conceptualization and Measurement of Democracy (completed)

 About the project

 This project will take place in the time period from 2011 to 2014.
 The project focuses on the conceptualization and measurement of democracy and its sub-components, and on the effects of democracy on economic growth, inequality, conflict and political stability.
-The project description lays out the project in detail - a short summary follows below.

 Neither theoretical nor empirical studies have sufficiently taken into account democracy's multi-dimensionality, and previous studies on democracy's effects have mostly relied on problematic aggregate measures.
 This project attempts to theoretically rephrase and empirically reanalyze research questions concerning the relationship between components of democracy on the one hand and growth, inequality, peace, and stability of political institutions on the other by using specific, relevant indicators and the project’s novel aggregated indices of democracy.